Super-app

-A super-app (also written as super app or superapp) is a mobile or web application that can provide multiple services including payment and financial transaction processing, effectively becoming an all-encompassing self-contained commerce and communication online platform that embraces many aspects of personal and commercial life.
-Notable examples of super-apps include Alipay, Tencent's WeChat in China, and Grab in Southeast Asia.
+A super-app, also known as an everything-app, is a mobile or web application that can provide multiple services including payment and instant messaging services, effectively becoming an all-encompassing self-contained commerce and communication online platform that embraces many aspects of personal and commercial life.
+Notable examples of super-apps include Tencent's WeChat in China, Tata Neu in India, and Grab in Southeast Asia.

-For end users, a superapp is an application provides a set of core features and with the addition of access to independently developed miniapps.
+For end users, a super-app is an application that provides a set of core features while also giving access to independently developed miniapps.
 For app developers, a superapp is an application integrated with the capabilities of platforms and ecosystems that allows third-parties to develop and publish miniapps.
-Following Elon Musk's acquisition of Twitter in October 2022, Elon Musk expressed his ambition to create an 'everything app'. which would become a widely used super-app.

 History

-The super-app term was first used to describe WeChat, a ubiquitous application used by 1.2 billion people, mostly from China.
+The super-app term was first used to describe WeChat when it combined the instant messaging service with the digital wallet function.
 Recognition of WeChat as a super-app stems from its combination of messaging, payments, e-commerce, and much more within a single application, making it indispensable for many users.
-WeChat's establishment of the super-app model have led companies like Meta (formerly Facebook) to try and build similar applications outside of China.
+WeChat's establishment of the super-app model has led companies like Meta (formerly Facebook) to try to build similar applications outside of China.

 In India, Tata Group has announced that it is currently developing a super app named Tata Neu.
 Major Indian companies like Paytm, PhonePe, and ITC Maars also have apps in development that might constitute super-apps.

 In Southeast Asia, Grab and Gojek lay claim to the super-app classification despite lacking many of the features offered by WeChat.
 Accordingly, growth-stage companies like Shopee, Traveloka, and AirAsia have also expanded the range of services offered by their respective applications.

-In 2022 Elon Musk expressed interest in creating a super-app under the name "X".